PrimordialCode/BigBrother/README.md

 netsh http add urlacl url=http://+:5005 user=DOMAIN\user
 ```

-if you have already reseved URLs the you fiorst need to delete them:
+if you have already reserved URLs the you first need to delete them:

 ```
 netsh http delete urlacl url=http://+:80/MyUri